AverageTrailerTrash/ob_demo_vault/base_demo_vault/readme.md

 ## Coming Next
 * ~~fixing the incorrect folder structure & naming conventions~~ ✓
-* reconfiguring functions to use dataview API to improve performance & enable blind IDs.
+* ~~reconfiguring functions to use dataview API to improve performance & enable blind IDs.~~ ✓
+* reconfiguring things again to take *full* advantage of dv...
+I want to minimize file manipulation for efficiency and ensure files can be found regardless of folder structure.

 ## Coming Soon
 These need to be converted from my personal vault into a more standard format.